-Like all things mechanical, your heat pump may need a small repair.
+Like all things mechanical, your heat pump may need a minor repair.
 Maybe it won’t turn on, or it no longer heats properly.
 Alternatively, maybe your heat pump doesn’t cool down after use, or it runs constantly or it freezes.
-With that in mind, below are some of the most common heat pump problems, as well as possible explanations and fixes for these issues.
+With that in mind, below are some of the most common heat pump problems and possible explanations and fixes for these issues.

 However, if you need help, remember that it’s always a good idea to contact Spurk HVAC.

 THE 4 MOST COMMON HEAT PUMP PROBLEMS

 Heat Pump Problems #1: It Will Not Turn On

 If your heat pump won’t turn on at all, it’s likely caused by one of these common issues:

 - Thermostat problems: First of all, check to see if your programmable thermostat is set to have the heat come on at the right time.
 Programmable thermostats like the Ecobee and Nest are great for a variety of reasons.
 However, with an increase in technology can come an increase of things that could go wrong.
 If everything seems correct, the problem might be a calibration that’s causing your thermostat to read the temperature incorrectly or an electrical problem that’s stopping the thermostat from communicating with the heat pump.
 In either case, you’ll need to have the thermostat serviced.

 - Power loss: Sometimes, a tripped breaker is the root source of the issue.
 Check to make sure your breakers are all in the correct position.
 However, if this happens on an ongoing basis, it’s likely a sign of an electrical failure with the heat pump.